The process approach to auditing is demonstrated using Turtle Diagrams as a tool instead of using traditional auditor checklists.

 Why the Process Approach is Recommended

-Second, the process approach is a more efficient way to cover all the clauses of the ISO Standard than auditing each clause (i.e.,– the element approach).
-My rationale for the claim of greater efficiency is simple: there are 19 required procedures in the ISO 13485 Standard, but there are only 12 processes identified above.
+Second, the process approach is a more efficient way to cover all the clauses of a standard than auditing each clause individually (i.e., the element approach).
+My rationale for the claim of greater efficiency is simple.
+There are 34 required procedures in the ISO 13485 Standard, but there are only 12 processes identified above.
 The “missing” procedures are incorporated into each process audit.

-For example, each process audit requires a review of records as input and outputs.
-Also, training records should be sampled for each employee interviewed during an audit.
+For example, each process audit requires a review of both the records as input and the outputs.
+In a process audit, training records can be sampled for each employee interviewed during the audit as part of an audit trail.
 Finally, nonconforming materials can be identified and sampled at incoming inspection, in assembly processes, during final inspection, during packaging, and even during shipment.
-The tool that BSI uses to teach the process approach is the “Turtle Diagram.”
-The diagram above illustrates where the name came from.
+The tool we use to teach the process approach is the “Turtle Diagram.”
+The diagram below illustrates the origin of the name.

 Interviewing with the Process Approach

-The first skill to teach a new auditor is the interview.
-Each process approach audit should begin with an interview of the process owner.
+The first skill to teach a new auditor is how to interview.
+Each process approach audit should begin with interviewing the process owner.
 The process owner and the name of the process are typically documented in the center of the turtle diagram.
 Next, most auditors will ask, “Do you have a procedure for ‘x process’?”
-This is a weak auditing technique because it is a “closed-ended” or yes/no. This type of question does little to help the auditor gather objective evidence.
-Therefore, I prefer to start with the question, “Could you please describe the process?”
-This should give you a general overview of the process if you are unfamiliar with it.
+This is a weak auditing technique because it is “closed-ended” or yes/no. Closed-ended questions do little to gather objective evidence.
+Instead, start your interview with this simple request: “Please describe the process?”
+A process description gives you a general overview of the process if you are unfamiliar with it.

-The next step of this approach is to “determine what resources are used by incoming inspection.”
+The next step of the process approach is to “determine what resources are used by incoming inspection.”
 This includes gauges used for measurement, cleanliness of the work environment, etc. This portion of the process approach is where an auditor can review calibration, gowning procedures, and software validation.
 After “With What Resources,” the auditor then needs to identify all the incoming inspectors on all shifts.
-From this list, the auditor should select people to interview and follow-up with a request for training records.
+From this list, the auditor should select people to interview and follow up with a request for training records.

 The sixth step is to request procedures and forms.
 Many auditors believe that they need to read the procedure.
 However, if a company has long procedures, this could potentially waste valuable time.
-Instead, I like to ask the inspector to show me where I can find various regulatory requirements in the procedures.
+Instead, you can ask the inspector to show you where to find various regulatory requirements in the procedures.
 This approach has the added benefit of forcing the inspector to demonstrate they are trained in the procedures—a more effective assessment of competency than reviewing a training record.

 Challenging Process Owners

 The seventh and final step of the turtle diagram seems to challenge process owners the most.
-This is where the auditor should be looking for department Quality Objectives and assessing if the department objectives are linked with company quality objectives.
+This is where the auditor should review department quality objectives and assess if the department objectives are linked with company quality objectives.
 Manufacturing often measures first pass yield and reject rates, but every process can be measured.
 If the process owner doesn’t measure performance, how does the process owner know that all the required work is getting done?
-The seventh step also is where the auditor can sample and review the monitoring and measurement of processes, and the trend analysis can be verified to be input into the CAPA process.
+The seventh step is also where the auditor can sample and review the monitoring and measurement of processes, and the trend analysis can be verified to be input into the CAPA process.

 In my brief description of the process approach, I used the incoming inspection process.
 I typically choose this process for training new auditors because it is a process that is quite similar in almost every company, and it is easy to understand.
 More importantly, however, the incoming inspection process does an effective job of covering more clauses of the Standard than most audits.
 Therefore, new auditors get an appreciation for how almost all the clauses can be addressed in one process audit.
 If you are interested in learning more about Turtle Diagrams and the process approach to auditing, please register for our webinar on the process approach to auditing.